forestryio/forestry.io/hugo/content/docs/faqs/how-to-use-yaml-json-front-matter-w-hugo.md

 {{% /tab %}} {{% /code_tabs %}}

-This option has now been deprecated in Hugo.
-Front matter format is now based on the front matter of your archetypes.
+This option has now been deprecated in recent Hugo versions.
+The format is now based on the front matter used in your [archetypes](https://gohugo.io/content-management/archetypes/).